victorliu-sq/PaperWriting/FlashSMP.md

 ## Cohabitation-PRNode

-As discussed in Section 2, solving the SMP traditionally relies on two key data structures: preference lists and rank matrices.
+As discussed in Section 2, solving the Stable Marriage Problem (SMP) traditionally relies on two key data structures: preference lists and rank matrices.

-For each proposal from a man to a woman, 2 kinds of data are required from preference lists of men and rank matrix of women.
-When man m tries to make a proposal, man m should know which woman (w) to make proposal.
-In order to get that information, man m should provide his highest unproposed rank r, and get w from preference lists with index m and r.
+For each proposal from a man to a woman, two types of data are required from the men's preference lists and the women's rank matrices.
+When a man, m, decides to propose, he needs to determine which woman, w, to propose to.
+To get this information, m provides his highest unproposed rank, r, and retrieves w from his preference list at index r.

-To evaluate a proposal to decide whether or not to accept it, woman w then looks up the rank matrix with m and w to determine the proposer's relative ranking from her perspective, which leads to inefficiencies due to irregular access patterns.
+To evaluate the proposal and decide whether or not to accept it, woman w then looks up her rank matrix to determine m's relative ranking from her perspective.
+This process often leads to inefficiencies due to irregular access patterns.

-In order to resolve that issue, FlashSMP introduces PRNodes, a specialized data structure designed to enhance memory access patterns by closely coupling related data elements from the preference lists and rank matrices.
+To address this issue, FlashSMP introduces PRNodes, a specialized data structure designed to enhance memory access patterns by closely coupling related data elements from the preference lists and rank matrices.

-PRNode is a struct that encapsulates an entry consists of data elements both m, which comes from a proposer’s preference list, and the corresponding rank entry from the recipient’s rank matrix, facilitating efficient access during both the proposal and acceptance phases of the algorithm.
+A PRNode is a struct that encapsulates both the data element from a man's preference list and the corresponding rank entry from the woman's rank matrix, facilitating efficient access during both the proposal and acceptance phases of the algorithm.

-This organization ensures that when a proposer accesses their PRNode, they can retrieve both the woman to propose to and the relevant rank information in a single memory operation， thereby reducing the frequency of accessing data and impact of memory jumps.
+This organization ensures that when a proposer accesses their PRNode, they can retrieve both the woman to propose to and the relevant rank information in a single memory operation, thereby reducing the frequency of data access and enhancing memory access efficiency.

-When a proposer accesses their next preference, the corresponding rank entry is fetched simultaneously or with minimal additional memory accesses.

-By storing these entries next to each other, PRNodes optimize memory access patterns, thereby improving efficiency.

-This spatial locality ensures that related data is loaded together, reducing cache misses and improving memory access efficiency.

-PRNodes address this problem by organizing data in a way that aligns better with memory access patterns, reducing the frequency and impact of memory jumps.